 Best Foot Forward is holding a national day of giving this Friday, November 6, helping to support both domestic and international aid programs delivered by the Edmund Rice Foundation Australia.

-Talisha said education was a key in treading her own pathway in life, and finding her own authentic voice.
+Talisha said education was a key to treading her own pathway in life, and finding her own authentic voice.

 After years of faltering attempts at home-schooling, she has spent the past four years developing life skills at a Flexible Learning Centre, working towards completing Year 12 and a long-term goal of acting.